 - Using obscene, profane, abusive, degrading, harassing, or otherwise inappropriate/offensive language or images in either public or private files or messages.

-- Viewing and/or printing inappropriate images or text that may be reasonably construed as obscene.
+- Viewing and/or printing inappropriate images or text or anything that is obscene as defined in Revised Missouri Statutes 573.010.

 - Introducing or uploading computer viruses.